Nutrient film technique: Description

 A properly designed NFT system is based on using the right channel slope, the right flow rate, and the right channel length.
 The plant roots are exposed to adequate supplies of water, oxygen and nutrients.
 In earlier production systems, there was a conflict between the supply of these requirements, since excessive or deficient amounts of one results in an imbalance of one or both of the others.

 NFT, because of its design, provides a system wherein all three requirements for healthy plant growth can be met at the same time, provided that the simple concept of NFT is always remembered and practiced.
 The result of these advantages is that higher yields of high-quality produce are obtained over an extended period of cropping.
 A downside of NFT is that it has very little buffering against interruptions in the flow, such as a result of a power outage.
 But, overall, it is one of the more productive techniques.

 The same design characteristics apply to all conventional NFT systems.
-While slopes along channels of 1:100 have been recommended, in practice it is difficult to build a base for channels that is sufficiently true to enable nutrient films to flow without ponding in locally depressed areas.
-As a consequence, it is recommended that slopes of 1:30 to 1:40 be used.
-This allows for minor irregularities in the surface, but, even with these slopes, ponding and waterlogging may occur.
-The slope may be provided by the floor, or benches or racks may hold the channels and provide the required slope.
-Both methods are used and depend on local requirements, often determined by the site and crop requirements.
+While slopes along channels of 1:100 have been recommended, in practice it can be difficult to build a base for channels that is sufficiently true to enable nutrient films to flow without the occurrence of waterlogging and ponding in locally depressed areas.
+As a consequence, slopes of 1:30 to 1:40 are sometimes used.
+This allows for minor irregularities in the surface.
+The slope may be provided by the floor, or benches or racks that hold the channels.